gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 16: Don't Stop Me Now

 The week leading up to the race, not to put too fine a point on it, flew by.
 The triad spent most of their spare time helping Elysia prepare.
-The modifications to Elysia's Firebolt only took a few hours, as it turned out, and so the rest of the time was spent practicing in the Room of Requirement, with Hermione and Luna (and frequently Nell, Ginny, and Ron) doing their best to throw Elysia off course -- or off her broom.
+Between the three girls and Robbie, the modifications to Elysia's Firebolt only took a few hours, as it turned out, and so the rest of the time was spent practicing in the Room of Requirement, with Hermione and Luna (and frequently Nell, Ginny, and Ron) doing their best to throw Elysia off course -- or off her broom.

 They quickly found that the most troublesome situations were when something interfered with Elysia's vision -- smoke, mirrors, and so forth.
 This led to a slew of adjustments to Elysia's glasses, from variable-frequency vision filters to a full ley line-based navigation suite built into the HUD (all of which were immediately copied to Luna and Hermione's goggles).